 LeadingAge-Ziegler Graduate Fellowship Award in Strategic and Financial Planning

-Stephen P. Fleming, CEO of Well•Spring Retirement Community, was the 2006 recipient of the American Association of Homes and Services for the Aging (AAHSA)-Ziegler Graduate Fellowship Award in Strategic and Financial Planning.
+Stephen P. Fleming, CEO of Well•Spring Services, Inc., was the 2006 recipient of the LeadingAge-Ziegler Graduate Fellowship Award in Strategic and Financial Planning.
 This award allowed Mr. Fleming to attend a prestigious executive education program at a business school such as Harvard Business School, Wharton or Dartmouth’s Tuck School of Business.
 Mr. Fleming chose to attend the executive education program at Harvard Business School.

 This award allowed Mr. Fleming the opportunity to develop integrated strategic management perspectives, explore advanced management concepts at a leading university, assess and acquire techniques for long-range organizational planning and strategy implementation, and apply this new knowledge to Well•Spring’s integrated strategic planning processes.